-Senate Bill (SB) 1374, signed into law in 2002, seeks to assist jurisdictions with diverting their construction and demolition (C&D) waste material with a primary focus on CalRecycle developing and adopting a model C&D diversion ordinance by March 1, 2004, for voluntary use by California jurisdictions.
-CalRecycle adopted such an model ordinance at its March 16, 2004 meeting (Agenda Item No. 13).
+Chapter 501, Statutes of 2002 (Kuehl, SB 1374) seeks to assist jurisdictions with diverting their construction and demolition (C&D) waste material with a primary focus on CalRecycle developing and adopting a model C&D diversion ordinance by March 1, 2004, for voluntary use by California jurisdictions.
+CalRecycle adopted such a model ordinance at its March 16, 2004 meeting (Agenda Item No. 13).

-Below is an explanation of SB 1374 and its requirements for local governments and for CalRecycle.
-SB 1374 added the following requirements to the Public Resources Code (PRC).
+Below is an explanation of this chapter and its requirements for local governments and for CalRecycle.
+Chanpter 501 added the following requirements to the Public Resources Code (PRC).

 Annual Reporting Requirements (PRC Section 41821)

 This section was amended to explicitly require that a jurisdiction include in its annual report:

 A summary of progress made in diversion of construction and demolition of waste material, including information on programs and ordinances implemented by the local government, and quantitative data, where available.
 [PRC section 41821(b)(4)]

 Jurisdictions have been reporting annually to CalRecycle since 1996 on their progress in implementing diversion programs to achieve the diversion goals of AB 939.
 This new requirement simply makes it explicit that jurisdictions are to also report their progress in implementing C&D waste-related diversion programs in their annual report.
 If you have any questions on how to report your implementation of C&D diversion programs, contact your Local assistance staff representative.